petter-holmberg/elements/README.md

 `array_circular` supports insertion at the back and the front in amortized constant time using `push` and `push_first`.
 If the capacity is exceeded it reallocates and moves its elements.
 `array_circular` has regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
 `array_circular` also provides a monadic interface through the member functions `.map` and `.flat_map`.

-`array_k` implements an array of *k* elements contiguously allocated on the stack, like built-in C++ arrays, but with regular semantics, lexicographic comparison operators, and supporting functions and type functions for iteration and element access.
-`array_k` also provides a monadic interface through the member functions `.map` and `.flat_map`.

-`bounded_range` implements a `Range` consisting of two `Loadable` positions.

 ## Sum types